 and "One Man Band."
 Despite lineup shakeups, Three Dog Night has been recording and releasing hit singles and albums for over

 three decades.
 Their latest hit is 2009's "Heart of Blues."

 Chuck Negron, founding member of Three

 Dog Night, would eventually kick his drug habit and move on to have a successful solo career.

 tragedy as well as success over its lifetime.
 Bassist Joe Schermie, one of the original Three Dog Night members, passed away

 The Three Dog Night Concert Experience

-experience, Three Dog Night puts on a show unlike any other.
-Whether they're drawing from their extensive catalog of 70s hits,
+Three Dog Night puts on a show unlike any other.
+Whether they're drawing from their extensive repertoire of 'seventies hits

-or busting out their newest recordings from their forthcoming album, the Three Dog Night experience is literally a live reenactment
+or busting out their newest tunes from their forthcoming album, the Three Dog Night experience is literally a live reenactment

 of the progression of classic American rock.
 Don't miss your opportunity to see these musical legends in the flesh!